 Leadership is a huge subject surrounded by numerous theories.
 A recent search on Amazon revealed 160,194 books that have been written about the subject.
 That’s a lot of books!
-And a very, very long leadership development programme if you were to try and include all that they contain.
+And a very long leadership development programme if you were to try and include all that they contain.
 So how do you determine the focus and the content of your leadership development initiative?

 The reality is that leadership development is not about what people know or think.
 It is about what leaders do and how what they do impacts on others.
 Above all else, effective leadership is about influencing the behaviour of others.
 Business results, business change and business success all stem from the behaviour of individuals.